mvysny/photocloud-frame-slideshow/README.md

   the Chromecast button is only visible when your phone actually sees the Chromecast device (the Chromecast device is on and the phone is connected to the same wifi as the Chromecast device itself). **Note**: the Chromecast connectivity and the Chromecast button visibility is completely in control of Google's code - the PhotoCloud app can not show/hide the button itself.
-If the button is hidden even though Chromecast is on, then please report the bug to Google.
+If the button is hidden even though Chromecast is on, then there is nothing I can do.
+  Please report a bug to Google guys.

 The lower bar with the up-arrow will reveal the detailed EXIF data upon touch.